API Documentation

 Explanation:

 This Method is responsible for getting rows(records) from the given definition, either List or a Table.
 If no limit and no offset are specified the Response should contain all the rows stored within that definition.
+Offset parameter specifies how many initial records should be skipped.
+Limit parameter limits number of returned rows to given value.
+Both Parameters are optional and should have values bigger or equal 0.

 Example:

-GET /api/record/USER-LIST?offset=5&limit=10 - skipps first 5 records and gets next 10 from USER-LIST
+GET /api/record/sysuser?offset=5&limit=10 - skipps first 5 records and gets next 10 from sysuser

 Get single record